rgeo/rgeo-shapefile/README.md

 See the [`rgeo`](https://github.com/rgeo/rgeo) gem, a required dependency, for further installation information.

+If you are using Ruby 2.3, use version `2.0.x` of this gem.

 If you are using Ruby 2.0-2.2, use version `1.0.x` of this gem.

 If you are using Ruby 1.9, use version `0.3.x` of this gem.